marian-stanciulica/Foodybite/README.md

 }
 ```

-Now, we need to decouple our code from the other dependency we don't own, **CLLocationManagerDelegate**,  by creating a protocol that mimicks it, but uses our protocol for the manager defined above.
+I needed to decouple the code from the other external dependency, **CLLocationManagerDelegate**,  by creating a protocol that mimicks it, but uses the protocol for the manager defined above.

 ```swift
 public protocol LocationManagerDelegate: AnyObject {